 Who are we?

-We are a united collective of passionate, talented, innovative and aligned ORICoop members, that together intend to bring long term change to the farming, food, investment & co-operative sector
+A united collective of passionate, talented, innovative ORICoop members, that together intend to bring long term change to the farming, food, land, finance & co-operative sector

 ORICoop Founder & Director